Certseeds/GraphicsMagick/README.txt

     http://www.freetype.org/

-  to annotate with TrueType and Postscript Type 1 fonts.
+  to annotate with TrueType, OpenType, and Postscript Type 1 fonts.

 * GraphicsMagick requires Ghostscript software available from